spark-jobserver/spark-jobserver/doc/troubleshooting.md

 Then simply restart the job server.

-Note that the idle-timeout must be higher than request-timeout, or Spray and the job server won't start.
+Note that the idle-timeout must be higher than request-timeout, or Akka HTTP and the job server won't start.

 ## Timeout getting large job results